 Next we will map out and trace the area of the design and take a non-refundable deposit for the drawing.
 This deposit is also to lock-in your appointment.
 Depending on the Artist, the deposit goes towards the total/final price of the tattoo, for others it is the cost of design time.
 If you show up over a half hour late without calling or simply do not show up at all you will lose the deposit and it will not go toward the tattoo.
 The amount of the deposit equals 1 hour of work, depending on the tattoo and how much work goes into the project.
 Most artists charge $150 per hour, per session unless otherwise mentioned in their Bio (i.e. Ant Iannucci).
 Deposits are taken to hold your appointment on our calendar and for design time and is non-refundable.
 We are more than happy to move your appointment if you give us at least 48 hours notice.
 Your deposit is forfeit if you no-show no-call on an artist.

-Each artist at Ascension handles their Consultations and Design work in different ways.
+It is Important to note that each artist at Ascension handles their Consultations and Design work in different ways.
 Some Designs are drawn way ahead of the appointment, others are drawn the day before or directly on the skin, depending on the artist and the specific project.
 Once the consultation and deposit is taken care of, it may take the artist some time to complete a rough draft of the design for you.
 Once this rough draft is finished, we contact you and you come in to approve it or we make any changes that are called for.
 At this point we complete the final drawing and schedule the first session of your new tattoo; though this particular scenario is not applicable for those projects that are drawn direct to the skin, designed the night before, or put together on the spot before set up.
-Please Talk to your artist during consultation to figure out exactly how they are managing this part of the process.
+Please Talk to your artist during consultation to figure out exactly how they are managing this part of the process along other specifics of how they handle things like breaks, wait times, and aftercare instructions.
 If the tattoo is design heavy and has to be drawn in advance, many artists use the non-refundable deposit for the time spent designing the tattoo and the price of deposit does not come off the total price of the tattoo in the end, where as in other cases such as the artist creating in front of you or during the first session, the price of deposit comes off the final session.
 Again, clarify this with your artist.

 5. What about Pricing?